beccajoy/hang-in-there-boilerplate/README.md

 ### Wins
 - Understanding and implementing git commands and branches
 - Working with DOM
+- Getting experience working remotely as a team

 ### Challenges
 - Mitigating differences in personal work preferences
 - Getting through the learning curve of code-pairing while 100% remote
+- Trying to work together when the skill levels are completely different

 ## Technologies Used
 - JavaScript